pandit10/SDC-P4-Advance-lane/README.md

 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find the lane boundary.
 * Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
+* wrap the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 [//]: # (Image References)